-Have you tried kettlebell yet?
+Have you tried a kettlebell workout?
 Try doing these exercises to add variety and get more from your workout

-By now, you've probably heard about the kettlebell craze that has taken over the fitness world.
-Fitness gurus everywhere got excited about the growing trend and 'there’s a good reason why these scary-looking cast-iron weights are showing up in gyms,’ says celebrity trainer Nick Mays of ikeepfit.com.
+The kettlebell craze is continuing to take over the fitness world because of its amazing benefits to overall body strength and conditioning.
+'There’s a good reason why these scary-looking cast-iron weights are showing up in gyms,’ says celebrity trainer Nick Mays of ikeepfit.com.
 ‘They’re user-friendly (you can use them in or out of the gym and only need one bell to get an all-over workout) and allow you to swing from one move to the next without stopping, creating a cardio and resistance workout all at once.’

 Start with the first move and do the exercises back-to-back with as little rest as possible.
 Rest for two minutes then repeat for a total of three circuits.
 Not only will your heart rate go through the roof, you’ll get an all-over burn in less than 30 minutes.